Riyas-Noushad/C3-Customer-portal/doc/users.md

 * Instructions to download & fill users details in .csv file are also mentioned on the portal.
 * Upload the .csv file and select the usage location for users.
 * Click on **SUBMIT** button to finish the process.
-* In case of any error regarding .csv file, you will get the details after submission of .csv file.
+* In case of any error regarding .csv file, you will get the details after submission.
 * Fix the errors if any and reupload the file.
 * You can't add users from differnt locations at a single point of time.
 You need to follow the same process for all users from different locations.